thebjorn/pydeps/README.rst

 Detailed usage examples can be found below the version history.

+**Note:** pydeps finds imports by looking for import-opcodes in python bytecodes (think `.pyc` files).
+Therefore, only imported files will be found (ie. pydeps will not look at files in your directory that are not imported).
+Additionally, only files that can be found using the Python import machinery will be considered (ie. if a module is missing or not installed, it will not be included regardless if it is being imported).
+This can be modified by using the ``--inlcude-missing`` flag described below.

 **Creating the graph:**

 To create graphs you need to install Graphviz_ Please follow the